Building an AI-based browser phone extension

 Implementation

-Creating a Basic browser phone extension Project
+Creating a basic browser phone extension project

 We can base our project on the open-source browser-extension-boilerplate, which supports building browser extensions for multiple browsers: